January 27, 2023

 We hope this information has given you some fresh tips and ideas for visiting someone living with dementia.
 Quality connections are essential for the person living with the disease, as well as yourself.
 If your visit still doesn’t go well, don’t beat yourself up.
 Every day is a new day.
 Be patient and you will figure out what works best.
 Giving your time to someone living with dementia is the best gift possible.

-VITALIA® North Olmsted in North Olmsted, OH offers 55+ villa homes, senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
-Amenities include Kingston’s Restaurant, a 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Comfortably located right off Lorain Road just minutes from a wide range of shopping and attractions.
+VITALIA® North Olmsted in North Olmsted, OH offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+Amenities include restaurant dining, 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
+Centrally located near St. John West Shore with convenient access to major shopping centers and attractions, including Crusher’s Stadium, Crocker Park, North Olmsted Senior Center, North Olmsted Library, Bradley Woods Park (Cleveland Metro Parks), and Cleveland Zoo.